solid-contrib/solid-tutorial-angular/chapter1.md

   ```

 The system used is a delegated authentication.
+What that means is that we use a server to identify and verify who is using the app.
 This is because a server is required in order to verify who a user is.

-A HEAD request to any WebID enabled server will return a User: header telling who is using the app.
-That user can then be used to cusomize the app.
-In our case we simply set `$scope.user`.

-The withCredentials flag is set to true in order to prevent a CORS error.

 The AUTHENDPOINT in our example is set to : https://databox.me/

 ```javascript
     AUTHENDPOINT = "https://databox.me/";
 ```
+The withCredentials flag is set to true in order to prevent a CORS error.

+A HEAD request to any WebID enabled server will return a User: header telling who is using the app.
+That user can then be used to cusomize the app.
+In our case we simply set `$scope.user`.

 The **logout** code simply unsets the `$scope.loggedIn` variable: